keylime/keylime/docs/design/security.rst

     of `file system integrity`_ as recorded in Linux IMA logs, and of a TPM's `platform configuration registers (PCRs)`_ directly.
-As Keylime may support other forms of attestation in the future, e.g., attestations produced by various trusted execution environments (TEEs), this page attempts to be agnostic as to the attestation technology being used, in so far as is possible, but does use such concrete examples to illustrate general concepts.
+As Keylime may support other forms of attestation in the future, e.g., attestations produced by various trusted execution environments (TEEs), this page attempts to be agnostic as to the attestation technology being used in so far as is possible but does use UEFI and IMA attestation examples to illustrate the general concepts.

 .. _boot state: ../user_guide/use_measured_boot.html
 .. _file system integrity: ../user_guide/runtime_ima.html